AmandiiSS/Machine-Learning-Library/SVM/README.md

 %%%%%%% Predict functions %%%%%%%
 predict_svm(w,x)

-The imput is just the result of the corresponding svm function and an example
+The input is just the result of the corresponding svm function and an example